 It includes all steps from buying, storing, cooking, handling raw and cooked food, and cleaning.
 Adopting good hygiene habits will reduce the risks of food poisoning.

-The Government of Canada has a great resource on food safety for children.
+Oh, and The Government of Canada has a great resource on food safety for children.

 Preventing food poisoning by adopting top notch handling habits is a way to prevent diarrhea in children.